 [issue descrption] Given that EHC framework is specified in the specification, the statement highlighted in yellow below saying that “implementation of the functionality of the EHC framework is not covered in this specification” is not accurate.
 While similar statement was meaningful for RoHC, EHC is being specified by 3gpp and many aspects of the implementation are captured in the specification.

---------------------------------------------------

 5.X.1 Supported header compression protocols and profiles

 The EHC protocol is based on the Ethernet Header Compression (EHC) framework defined in Annex A. The implementation of the functionality of the EHC framework is not covered in this specification.